scrallex/score/docs/note/dynamic_guardrail_analysis.md

 - P-values remain above 0.08 at every tested guardrail ≤5%; tightening the guardrail only reduces coverage to ~2% and shortens the already-small leads (<2 steps).
-Even with the additional Logistics, aggregate PlanBench, and robotics windows, permutation significance is unchanged.
+Even with the additional Logistics, aggregate PlanBench, and robotics windows, plus signature matching, permutation significance is unchanged.
 - Action: hold the static guardrail and focus on collecting additional mystery-domain traces and twins.
 Dynamic calibration should not shrink the guardrail until a more discriminative signal is available.